Doezer/Restcord/README.rst

 |PyPI| |PyPI2|

-Restcord is a rest API wrapper for the Discord API, but this one doesn’t include WebSockets, this is for people who dont want websockets but only make requests to the api.
+Restcord is a rest API wrapper for the Discord API, but this one does not include WebSockets, this is for people who dont want websockets but only make requests to the api.